ysbaddaden/minitest-js/doc/mock.md

 # Mock

-You can create a Mock object, expect methods to be called, and verify that they were called, just like you do in Ruby.
+You can create a Mock object, expect methods to be called, and verify that they were called.
+You can also stub a method to always return a specified value.
+Just like you do in Ruby.

+Minitest.js also comes with the ability to spy on given methods and verify if they were called or called with a set of arguments.

 ## Usage